cgwire/kitsu/docs/getting-started-production/README.md

 (no need to add the name of the task type as you already are on a specific task type page), per **asset type** (or sequence), per **asset name** (or shot name), and per **CG Artist name**.

-You can also reduce or expand each CG Artist (2) section, to ease the reading of the schedule.
+You can also reduce or expand each CG Artist (2) section to ease reading the schedule.

 And you can change the color of the bar in the Gantt diagram (3).
 Per default, the **coloring** is set in Neutral.

-Per default the color of the bar is set on **Status color**, but you can change it.
+By default, the color of the bar is set on **Status color**, but you can change it.

 ![Task type page schedule coloring](../img/getting-started/task_type_schedule_coloring.png)

 **Status color** changes the color of the bar based on their status.
-For example Blue is for WIP, red is for RETAKE, purple for Waiting For Approval, green is for Done.
+For example, Blue is for WIP; red is for RETAKE, purple for Waiting For Approval, green is for Done.

 ![Task type page schedule coloring status](../img/getting-started/task_type_schedule_coloring_status.png)